beehive-lab/mambo/docs/tutorials/start-guide/exercise1/README.md

 >
 > **Modification:** The altering of a program

-So altogether, a DBM _Tool_ is a program that can alter natively compiled user-space binary during runtime, with no source code required.
+So altogether, a DBM _Framework_ is a program that can alter natively compiled user-space binary during runtime, with no source code required.
 We could take `simple_program` and pass it through to MAMBO as we did before, but instead of simply executing it, we could perform all sorts of modifications on it.
 Examples of these include:

 > **Instrumentation:** Inserting code into the binary
 >